Adaptive Relaxation based Non-Conservative Chance Constrained Stochastic MPC: Problem formulation

+\begin{definition}[\textbf{Ideal surrogate of a variable}] The manifestation of a variable under the ideal control policy in Assumption~\ref{assumption_ideal_control_policy} is defined as the ideal surrogate of that variable.
+It is denoted by an asterisk after the variable. \end{definition}

-To keep the analysis applicable to any arbitrary probability distribution of $w(t)$, we consider the sign of $\beta_i(t)$ to decide the ideal control policy.
-It is assumed that an ideal control policy exists so that $p(t+1)=p^*_i(t+1)$ where $p^*_i(t+1)=\{0,1\}$.
-Specifically, it is assumed that there exists a control input which causes a constraint violation a.s., that is, $p^*_i(t+1)=1$.
-Similarly, $p^*_i(t+1)=0$ means that the controller can drive the system to prevent a constraint violation a.s.
-We consider $Z_i^*(t)$, and $\Delta_i^*(t)$ where the asterisk has been added to highlight the significance of the assumption.
-Furthermore, $Z_i^*(t)$ is the ideal surrogate of $Z_i(t)$.
-We discuss next the ideal control inputs that make $\Delta_i^*(t) \leq 0$ based on the sign of $\beta_i(t)$~\cite{IEEE_1} and the first term in the RHS of ~\eqref{Delta_3}.
-The second and third term in the RHS of ~\eqref{Delta_3} is used to derive the critical region $\kappa(\alpha_i,t)$, where despite applying ideal control inputs, $\Delta_i^*(t) > 0$.
+Assumption~\ref{assumption_ideal_control_policy}(a) ensures that there exists a control input which causes a constraint violation a.s. at the next time step $t+1$ in closed-loop from any present state $x(t)$, i.e., $p^*_i(t+1)=1$.
+Similarly, $p^*_i(t+1)=0$ means that the controller can drive the system to prevent a constraint violation a.s. at $t+1$ in closed-loop. $Z_i(t)$ and $\Delta_i(t)$ under the ideal control policy are referred to as $Z_i^*(t)$ and $\Delta_i^*(t)$ respectively,\footnote{\textcolor{black}{$Z_i^*(t)=|\alpha_i-Y_i^{*}(t)|$ and $\Delta_i^*(t)=Z_i^*(t+1)-Z_i(t)$.}} consistent with Definition~\ref{ideal_surrogate}.
+Assumption~\ref{assumption_ideal_control_policy}(b) ensures that when $ \beta_i(t)< 0$, we choose ideal control inputs leading to $p_i^*(t+1)=1$ so that $\Delta_i^*(t)$ may be $\leq 0$ a.s.
+Similarly, when $\beta_i(t) > 0$, Assumption~\ref{assumption_ideal_control_policy}(b) ensures that we choose ideal control inputs leading to $p_i^*(t+1)=0$ so that $\Delta_i^*(t)$ may be $\leq 0$ a.s.
+Note that despite the application of ideal control inputs, the second and third term in the RHS of ~\eqref{Delta_3} can lead to $\Delta_i^*(t)>0$, which is used to derive the critical region $\kappa(\alpha_i,t)$, in Theorem~\ref{monotonic_conv} later.
+The critical region signifies a region where, if $Y_i(t) \in \kappa(\alpha_i,t)$, then $\Delta_i^*(t)>0$ a.s.